Hzzone/ez-install/README.md

 The BLVC/Caffe One-Step installation is only approiate for Ubuntu user

+I have tried it on my Ubuntu 17.04 LTS machine

 ​On the basis of the original repo, it can accelerate download(pip-install and git clone) for CN:cn: users

 #### 中文版